machawk1/parallelising-python/README.md

 Python does not support parallel threading.
 This means that each Python process can only do one thing at a time.
 The reason for this lies with the way Python code is run on your computer.
 Countless hours has been spent trying to remove this limitation, but all sucessfull attempts severly impaired the speed of the language (the most well known attempt is Larry Hasting's [gilectomy](https://github.com/larryhastings/gilectomy)).

 Since we cannot run code in parallel within a single process, we need to start new processes for each task we wish to compute in parallel and send the relevant information to these processes.
-This leads to a lot of overhead, and if we hope to have any performance gain, then we should parallelise substantial tasks if we wish to do it with multiple processes.
+This leads to a lot of overhead, and if we hope to have any performance gain, then we should parallelize substantial tasks if we wish to do it with multiple processes.

 ### The best approach: Joblib